 Max knows that he needs to come up with something.

-When the kids Dad almost dies and the kid is capturing it all on video – you can see the look in Max’s eyes that is filled with pain.
-Not only pain for himself, but pain for that child that is having to make these extraordinary choices that is changing everyones lives.
+When the kid’s Dad almost dies and the kid is capturing it all on video – you can see the pain in Max’s eyes.
+Not only pain for himself, but pain for that child that is having to make these extraordinary, terrible choices.

-Max finds a way to pay it forward.
-That people whose lives have been saved are asking for others to help others.
-You’re not exploiting anyone.
+Ultimately, Max finds a way to pay it forward.
+He finds a way to get the people whose lives have been saved to ask for others to help others.
+That way, you’re not exploiting anyone.

-Right now, in the world today, is a time that we need to help others and New Amsterdam was a reminder that we needed to feel that goodness in the world and give what we can to others.
-I am appreciative of being reminded that we can always make a change in the world.
+Right now, in the world today, is a time that we need to help others, and New Amsterdam was a reminder that we needed to feel that goodness in the world and give what we can to others.
+I appreciate being reminded that we can always make a change in the world.

 FLOYD HAS LEFT THE BUILDING

 I think that none of us ever thought that Floyd would leave.
 Floyd is a staple and New Amsterdam has been his life.